-Wright has nonetheless maintained his claim, and in 2019, filed a United States copyright registration for the bitcoin white pape.
-The U.S. Copyright Office subsequently said it did not recognize Wright as Satoshi, and noted that it anyone can file for a copyright if they have $55 and a stable internet connection.
+Wright has nonetheless maintained his claim, and in 2019, filed a United States copyright registration for the bitcoin white paper.
+The U.S. Copyright Office subsequently said it did not recognize Wright as Satoshi, and noted that anyone can file for copyright if they have $55 and a stable internet connection.

 Likewise, the Copyright Office said that it did not investigate “whether there is a provable connection between the claimant and the pseudonymous author.”
 The office’s statement rebutted a claim by Wright’s press representative that the government had accepted Wright as Satoshi.

 Wright has filed lawsuits against multiple people who have called him a “fraud” for claiming to be Nakamoto, including ethereum co-founder Vitalik Buterin, podcaster Peter McCormack, Hodlnaut (a pseudonymous Twitter user) as well as bitcoin cash promoter Roger Ver.